 Pumpkin pancakes make for a delicious, high-protein breakfast, especially when topped with sugar-free syrup, chopped apples, and a sprinkle of Stevia.

 Low-carb cauliflower oatmeal is a creative, low-carb, grain-free spin on traditional oatmeal.
 Not only does it taste great, but it’s an easy way to pack in an entire cup of vegetables before lunchtime!

 Who doesn’t like pancakes for breakfast?
 Or at any other time of the day?
-With these protein filled low carb cottage cheese pancakes, you can enjoy America’s favorite breakfast without the guilty conscience.
+With these protein-filled low-carb cottage cheese pancakes, you can enjoy America’s favorite breakfast without a guilty conscience.

 Diabetes breakfast FAQ

 Q: I don’t have time to cook in the morning.
 What can I eat that doesn’t take time to prepare?